spjhon/Book-React18DesignPatterns-CarlosSantana/Teoria.md

 #### 5.1.3.
 Exploring refs

+- **Refs in React are a mechanism to access and interact with the DOM elements rendered by a component.
+They provide a way to modify the DOM or access DOM properties directly**

 React is **declarative**, but, there might be some cases where you need to access the underlying DOM nodes to perform some imperative operations.
 This should be avoided.

+- **useRef is a React Hook that lets you reference a value that’s not needed for rendering.**

+#### 5.1.4.
+Understanding forwardRef

+React.forwardRef is a higher-order component that allows you to pass a ref down to a child component.